Course Title: Radiation Therapy 3

 Assessment Task 3: Plan evaluation

-This assessment task supports CLOs 5 and 6
+This assessment task supports CLOs 5 & 6

 Assessment Task 4: Clinical Case Study